thecredibleway/thecredibleway-com/docs/faq/questions/how-can-christianity-be-the-only-true-religion.md

 ## Faith is Trust Built on Evidence, Not Blind Belief

 One of the first things we must address is a misunderstanding of what *faith* means.
-Many skeptics, like Richard Dawkins, define faith as believing in something without evidence.
+Many sceptics, like Richard Dawkins, define faith as believing in something without evidence.
 However, this is a misrepresentation of the term.
 Faith is not just a religious concept - it is an ordinary word that refers to trust based on evidence.
 We trust things in our everyday lives because we have good reason to do so.
 For instance, when you go to the bank and take